 Safe Havens are local businesses where you can seek assistance in case of an emergency.
 They are located in the Soho, Greenwich Village, Union Square, and Gramercy Park neighborhoods and have Safe Haven stickers in their front windows.
 A list of Safe Havens is online at http://www.nyu.edu/public.safety/safety/emergency.html.
 New York City police and fire stations are also available for assistance in emergencies.

 In addition, Public Safety manages the University’s Lost and Found.
-If you lose or find an item in a NYU building, please visit 14 Washington Place.
+If you lose or find an item in an NYU building, please visit 7 Washington Place.

-A number of dining locations are open during the summer on campus and range from traditional cafeteria-style dining halls to coffee shops and a la carte cafes.
+A number of dining locations are open during the summer on campus and range from the traditional cafeteria-style dining halls to coffee shops and a la carte cafes.
 Dining locations and hours are listed online.

-The Student Resource Center is your headquarters for navigating NYU and the City.
+The Student Resource Center is your headquarters for navigating NYU and NYC.
 Have questions about anything you come across as a student?
 Ask the SRC!
 The SRC also has a small computer lab and printer for student use and a student lounge.

-All NYU GSTEM students live off-campus are a part of the commuter and off-campus student community.
-Commuter and Off-Campus Student Services assists commuter students during the summer with resources to help you address any question you have about commuting to the University.
+All GSTEM students who live off-campus are a part of the commuter and off-campus student community.
+Commuter and Off-Campus Student Services assists commuter students during the summer with resources to help you address any questions you may have about commuting to the University.

 Ticket Central is the University’s clearinghouse for tickets to movies, Broadway and Off-Broadway shows, sporting events, concerts, and more at a discounted price.
 Take advantage of this resource, get discounted tickets to movies and shows, and explore all NYU and New York City has to offer!

-All students must have a NYUCard.
+All students must have an NYU ID Card.
 It allows you access to NYU buildings, buses, resources, and services.
-In addition, your NYUCard can be used at city retailers, museums, and attractions to grant you student discounts.
-Take advantage of your student status and use your NYUCard to save money!
+In addition, your NYUCard can often be used at city retailers, museums, and attractions to grant you student discounts.

-Note: Students are asked to turn in their NYUCard to the Card Center at the end of the NYU STEM program (it will be deactivated when you are no longer a student).
-If a student returns in future without having turned in the NYUCard, she will be assessed a $15 replacement fee.
+Note: Students are asked to turn in their ID cards to the Card Center at the end of the GSTEM program (it will be deactivated when you are no longer a student).
+If a student returns in the future without having turned in the NYUCard, they will be assessed a $25 replacement fee.